DarthCadeus/SemanticExtractor/README.md

 # Semantic Extractor
 Used to extract the meaning of a corpus of Natural Language text.
 Read the wiki for more information.

+# Clarification
+The author "Li Bingdong" is the same as "Bingdong Li".
+The difference arose because of git's automatically configuring the author name.

 # Files
 This is **not** yet a python package, so do not try to install it.
 ## root